 An aquarium can’t survive long without a filter.
 The filter must be suitable for the amount of water you have in your tank and contain good filtration materials like activated charcoal and volcanic rocks.
 This way, the water is cleansed and all dirt is removed from the water.
 First, seek advice from people in the tank shop who will recommend the best filter for your tank.
 Later you will learn how it functions on your own.
 We wrote a useful guide on how to choose the right aquarium filter, it should help you to make the right decision.

-Apart from the filter, you need to have a heater which will keep the water temperature constant.
-The temperature depends on the fishes you have in the tank but if it’s a mix of tropical fishes, the water temperature should be around 26 degrees.
+Apart from the filter, you need to have a heater that will keep the water temperature constant.
+The temperature depends on the fish you have in the tank but if it’s a mix of tropical fishes, the water temperature should be around 26 degrees.

-Air spray is also very important because it oxidizes the water and makes it easier for the fishes to breathe in it.
+Air spray is also very important because it oxidizes the water and makes it easier for the fish to breathe in it.

 You can buy cheap timers which will do the job for you.